PrestaShop/prestashop.github.io/news/_posts/2017-05-18-how-to-create-bug-report.md

 ---
 layout: post
-title:  "How to create the best bug report"
+title:  "How to create the best bug reports"
 subtitle: "Three rules: up-to-date, reproducible, and detailed."
 date:   2017-05-18 09:10:11
 authors: [ xavierborderie ]